 One of the most significant attempts to get the country on track to hit this target is the last remaining EPR (extended producer responsibility) bylaw on packaging waste, which has yet to be put forward to the government for approval, despite expectations it would be tabled in early January 2020.

-EPR is a policy approach of waste management successfully implemented throughout Europe, per which producers and importers of products take on the responsibility of properly collecting and treating the waste they produce.
+EPR is a policy approach to waste management successfully implemented throughout Europe, per which producers and importers of products take on the responsibility of collecting and treating the waste they produce.

-There are several models that have been implemented to recuperate plastic waste packaging across the world, but stakeholders in Georgia seem to have settled on a deposit return scheme (DRS).
+There are several models that can be implemented to recuperate plastic waste packaging, but stakeholders in Georgia seem to have settled on a deposit return scheme (DRS).

 For Georgia, that rate has been set at 70% for the deposit system.

 The approach is private sector-led, and would involve the formation of producer responsibility organizations (PROs) by local stakeholders and importers, who would be responsible for the creation of a plastic bottle deposit system that would cover the entire country.

 Elsewhere, this generally results in the creation of one large PRO that serves the entire country, but any stakeholder that accounts for more than 10% of the waste produced will be able to form a PRO after receiving authorization from the Ministry of Environment.

 The scheme in broad strokes: 20 tetri would be added to the price of goods packaged in plastic bottles on the retail end, which would then be redeemable via bottle deposit machines located at larger supermarkets and other key locations as well.
 Curbside collection bins will also be made available for the disposal of plastic bottles.